abhabongse/relationalcalculus-alloy/README.md

-# Domain Relational Calculus query model safety check using Alloy Analyzer
+# Analyzing Relational Calculus Queries Using Alloy Tools

-This project provides a tool as an Alloy library to analyze the safety of Domain Relational Calculus (DRC) query model.
-A query is considered safe if the result of the query is always consistent regardless of what is the domain of database entries.
+For now, please refer to [`master-project/`](master-project/) for the exploration of how Alloy tools are used to verify the safety of Domain Relational Calculus queries.

 More updates coming soon.